Are you thinking of purchasing a panther chameleon but aren’t sure it will be a good fit in your home?

 Captive panther chameleons have not lost this deeply ingrained trait and do not want to be around other members of their species.

-Never house more than one chameleon in the same cage, and don’t put the cages next to each other unless you put a visible barrier in between them.
+Never house more than one chameleon in the same cage, and don’t put the cages next to each other unless you put a visible barrier between them.

 Males will want to fight other males and display their dominance in an attempt to maintain their territory.